kypselia/RestKit/README.md

 Dependencies
 -------------------------

-RestKit provides JSON parser implementations using SBJSON & YAJL.
-The recommended parser is YAJL (as it is known to be faster), but you can use the SBJSON backend instead by adding a dependency on libRestKitJSONParserSBJSON linking against libRestKitJSONParserSBJSON.a instead of the libRestKitJSONParserYAJL.a
+RestKit provides JSON parser implementations using SBJSON, YAJL & JSONKit.
+The recommended parser is JSONKit (as it is known to be faster), but you can use the YAJL or the SBJSON backend instead by adding the corresponding dependencies (libRestKitJSONParserSBJSON or libRestKitJSONParserYAJL instead of libRestKitJSONParserJSONKit).

-The sources for SBJSON and YAJL are included in the Vendor/ subdirectory.
+The sources for SBJSON, YAJL and JSONKit are included in the Vendor/ subdirectory.
 The headers are copied into the RestKit headers path at build time and can be imported into your project via:
     #import <RestKit/Support/JSON/SBJSON/JSON.h>
     #import <RestKit/Support/JSON/YAJL/YAJL.h>
+    #import <RestKit/Support/JSON/JSONKit/JSONKit.h>

 Currently bundled version of these dependencies are:

 * **YAJLIOS** - 0.2.21
 * **SBJSON** - 2.3.1
+* **JSONKit** - 1.4

-If you currently link against or include SBJSON or YAJL in your project, you can disable the RKJSONParser targets and compile the appropriate RKJSONParser implementation directly into your application.
+If you currently link against or include SBJSON, YAJL or JSONKit in your project, you can disable the RKJSONParser targets and compile the appropriate RKJSONParser implementation directly into your application.

 XML parsing is not currently supported.